Design Mistakes That Will Haunt You

 A very early rendition of branding by Sherwin Williams released a print ad in 1906 that can only be described as frightening to the modern eye.
 While their intention may have been to inspire a kind of world superiority over their competition, the branding came across as bloody and perhaps even perverse.

 Design is also a job that requires us to speak intelligently about our critique of the design itself.
-In an interview, she gave for Fastco Design, Amy Nicole Schwarts the director of design for Cards Against Humanity and Blackbox talked about the design trend in speaking in a very basic way about what logos looks like.
+In an interview, she gave for Fastco Design, Amy Nicole Schwarts the director of design for Cards Against Humanity and Blackbox talked about the design trend in speaking in a very basic way about what logos look like.
 “I feel like the critiques that you see are never really rooted in anything substantial.
 We don’t have a true critical dialogue about graphic design.
 People can say that they don’t like the Airbnb logo, and you can ask them why, and they’ll say, “It looks like testicles.”
 I’d like to see people make bigger connections and make a full statement beyond just a quick glance at it.”